-Our REU site, Innovative Engineering using Renewable Resources, features multi-disciplinary problems that exploit interesting properties of bamboo.
-Bamboo is a renewable resource and has garnered attention in Alabama as an agricultural crop that can play an important part in numerous engineering applications.
-Project supervisors are faculty members from engineering and computer science with experience in mentoring students.
-The proposed REU program includes professional development opportunities that focus on both preparation in conducting research and learning how to advance discovery for commercial purposes.
-During the nine-week summer research experience, we will introduce students to a variety of experimental and analytical tools.
+Our REU site, Innovative Engineering using Renewable Resources, features multi-disciplinary problems that exploit interesting properties of renewable resources.
+Project supervisors are faculty members from engineering with experience mentoring students in research.
+The REU program includes professional development opportunities that focus on preparation in conducting research and learning how to disseminate research results.
+During the summer research experience, we will introduce students to a variety of experimental and analytical tools.

 - Electrical Impedance Properties of Bamboo

-- Modification of ITO Work Function for Removal of Hole Transport Layer in Perovskite Solar Cells
+- Modification of ITO Work Function in Perovskite Solar Cells

 - Optimum Operating Conditions for Waste-to-Energy Induction Reactors